-1.1 To which agreements and arrangements (universal, regional, subregional and bilateral) related to preventing and combating terrorism is your State a party?
+1.1 To which agreements and arrangements (universal, regional, sub-regional and bilateral) related to preventing and combating terrorism is your State a party?

-The Republic of Macedonia is a party to the following UN conventions and protocols related to terrorism: the Convention on Offences and Certain Other Acts Committed on Board Aircraft; Convention for the Suppression of Unlawful Seizure of Aircraft; Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation; Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons, including Diplomatic Agents; International Convention against the Taking of Hostages; Convention on the Physical Protection of Nuclear Material; Protocol on the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation; Convention on the Marking of Plastic Explosives for the Purpose of Detection; the International Convention for the Suppression of Terrorist Bombings, and the International Convention for the Suppression of the Financing of Terrorism; the International Convention for the Suppression of Acts of Nuclear Terrorism; the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, and the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf, the Protocol Additional to the Safeguard Agreement with the IAEA and the revised Small Quantities Protocol.
+The Republic of Macedonia is a party to the following UN conventions and protocols related to terrorism: the Convention on Offences and Certain Other Acts Committed on Board Aircraft; Convention for the Suppression of Unlawful Seizure of Aircraft; Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation; Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons, including Diplomatic Agents; International Convention against the Taking of Hostages; Convention on the Physical Protection of Nuclear Material; Protocol on the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation; Convention on the Marking of Plastic Explosives for the Purpose of Detection; the International Convention for the Suppression of Terrorist Bombings, and the International Convention for the Suppression of the Financing of Terrorism; the International Convention for the Suppression of Maritime Navigation, and the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf, the Protocol Additional to the Safeguard Agreement with the IAEA and the revised Small Quantities Protocol.

-The Republic of Macedonia is a party to the following Conventions of the Council of Europe: European Convention on the Suppression of Terrorism (ETS 90), Amending Protocol (ETS 190), European Convention on Extradition (ETS 24), First Addition Protocol (ETS 86), Second Additional Protocol (ETS 98), European Convention on Mutual Assistance in Criminal Matters (ETS 30), First Additional Protocol (ETS 99), Second Additional Protocol (ETS 182), European Convention on the Transfer of proceedings in criminal matters (ETS 73), European Convention on the Compensation of Victims of Violent Crimes (ETS 116), Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime (ETS 141), Convention on Cybercrime (ETS 185), Additional Protocol concerning the criminalisation of acts of a racist and xenophobic nature committed through computer systems (ETS 189), Council of Europe Convention on the Proceeds from Crime and On the Financing of Terrorism (ETS 198).
+The Republic of Macedonia is a party to the following Conventions of the Council of Europe: European Convention on the Suppression of Terrorism (ETS 90), Amending Protocol (ETS 190), European Convention on Extradition (ETS 24), First Addition Protocol (ETS 86), Second Additional Protocol (ETS 98), European Convention on Mutual Assistance in Criminal Matters (ETS 30), First Additional Protocol (ETS 99), Second Additional Protocol (ETS 182), European Convention on the Transfer of proceedings in criminal matters (ETS 73), European Convention on the Compensation of Victims of Violent Crimes (ETS 116), Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime (ETS 141), Convention on Cybercrime (ETS 185), Additional Protocol concerning the criminalisation of acts of a racist and xenophobic nature committed through computer systems (ETS 189), Council of Europe Convention on the Prevention of Terrorism, Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism (ETS 198).